lvladikov/web-file-manager/README.md

-# Dual-Panel File Manager Monorepo
+# Dual-Panel File Manager Monorepo [ACTIVE WORK IN PROGRESS - DO NOT USE YET]

 This project is a dual-panel file manager inspired by applications like Midnight Commander and Double Commander, built with a React frontend and a Node.js (Express) backend.
 The project is structured as a monorepo using npm workspaces.